-- HAO-JUNG CHANG, NATALIA MUNERA, CESAR LOPEZ-ZELAYA, DEBASMITA BANERJEE, GUY BEADIE, ERIC W. VAN STRYLAND, AND DAVID J. HAGAN1,\ - CREOL, The College of Optics and Photonics, University of Central Florida, Orlando, FL 32816, USA - Air Force Research Laboratory, Munitions Directorate, Eglin AFB, FL 32542, USA - Peak Nano Optics, LLC, Macedonia, OH 44056, USA - These authors contributed equally to this work - \hagan@creol.ucf.edu
+HAO-JUNG CHANG, NATALIA MUNERA, CESAR LOPEZ-ZELAYA, DEBASMITA BANERJEE, GUY BEADIE, ERIC W. VAN STRYLAND, AND DAVID J. HAGAN1,\

+CREOL, The College of Optics and Photonics, University of Central Florida, Orlando, Florida 32816, USA

+Air Force Research Laboratory, Munitions Directorate, Eglin AFB, Florida 32542, USA

+Peak Nano Optics, LLC, Macedonia, Ohio 44056, USA

+These authors contributed equally to this work

+\hagan@creol.ucf.edu

-Abstract: There is growing interest in the refractive index of liquids beyond the visible and 11 into the short-wave infrared (SWIR) for applications such as the study of liquid-core fibers and 12 supercontinuum generation.
-However, most of the data reported is in the visible.
-For liquids with 13 a wide transmission window in the SWIR region, refractive index data are sparse.
-We present a Rayleigh interferometry-based refractometer to characterize the refractive index relative to 15 standard materials at seven different wavelengths (543.5, 632.8, 780, 973, 1064, 1550, and 1970 nm) at a temperature of $\sim 21.3 \pm 0.6$ °C. We also show Sellmeier fits using our results juxtaposed 17 with previously published data.
+Abstract: There is growing interest in the refractive index of liquids beyond the visible and into the short-wave infrared (SWIR) for applications such as the study of liquid-core fibers and supercontinuum generation.
+However, most of the data reported are in the visible.
+For liquids with a wide transmission window in the SWIR region, refractive index data are sparse.
+We present a Rayleigh interferometry-based refractometer to characterize the refractive index relative to standard materials at seven different wavelengths (543.4, 632.8, 780, 973, 1064, 1550, and 1970 nm) at a temperature of ~ 21.3 ± 0.6 °C. We also show Sellmeier fits using our results juxtaposed with previously published data.
 Our data extends previous work to the SWIR.